sajee05/Obsidian/Notes/04 Sociology/Karl Marx - Historical materialism, mode of production, alienation, class struggle.md

 	- Labour laws = preventing alienation
 	- MARCUSE : capitalists also suffers from alienation (Critic of marx)
 	- ![[image-83.png]]
+	- marx = alienation in industrial capitalist mode of production only.
+BUT CW MILLS = service based economy also- ![[image-84.png]]
 	-